Global-Solutions-Alliance/model-engine/CONTRIBUTING.md

-# Contributing to Project Drawdown Solutions
+# Contributing to Global Solutions Alliance Solutions

-Welcome to the Project Drawdown Solutions repository!
+Welcome to the Global Solutions Alliance Solutions repository!
 We're excited that you're here and want to help with solutions to climate change.
 These guidelines are intended to make it as easy as possible to get involved.
 If you have any questions that aren't discussed below, please let us know by [opening an issue](https://github.com/ProjectDrawdown/solutions/issues)!